Paez11/Angular-training/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+If there is an error with dependencies: npm i @angular/service-worker --force
+For firebase deploy:
+• Habilitate Hosting Firebase consol
+• Install Firebase-tools
+• Firebase login
+• Firebase init
+• Firebase deploy -> upload new change in the new build

 ## Deploy